Ojda22/backpropagate_lessons/README.md

 First and only requirement is to have Python 3.10 or higher installed on your machine.

-To run and setup the repo locally, you can use the following commands:
+To run and setup the repo locally, you need to install poetry for dependency management:
+To install poetry, you can follow the instructions from the [official documentation](https://python-poetry.org/docs/#installation).

+And then you can use the following commands:

 ```commandline
 poetry update && source .venv/bin/activate
 ```
-This will install all the necessary dependencies and activate the virtual environment.
+This will install all the necessary dependencies and activate the virtual environment such as that you don't contaminate your global Python environment with the dependencies of this project.

-To install poetry, you can follow the instructions from the [official documentation](https://python-poetry.org/docs/#installation).

-To run any of the scripts it will often be enough to run:
+To run any of the scripts it will often be enough to run (unless otherwise specified in the script directory README):
 ```commandline
 python <path_to_the_script> / <script_name>.py
 ```

+Happy learning and experimenting!

+If you have any questions or suggestions, feel free to open an issue or a pull request! 🚀